 If you have signed an advance directive, and you believe that a doctor or hospital did not follow the instructions in it, you may file a complaint with the state agency that oversees advance directives.
 To find the appropriate agency in your state, contact your SHIP.
-Contact information is in Chapter 2.
+Contact information is in Addendum A at the back of this document.

-Section 1.6 You have the right to make complaints and to ask us to reconsid have made er decisions we --- -----------------
+Section 1.6 You have the right to make complaints and to ask us to reconsider decisions we have made have made

-If you have any problems, concerns, or complaints and need to request coverage, or make an appeal, Chapter 8 of this document tells what you can do.
+If you have any problems, concerns, or complaints and need to request coverage, or make an appeal, Chapter 9 of this document tells what you can do.
 Whatever you do - ask for a coverage decision, make an appeal, or make a complaint - we are required to treat you fairly.